Couple Trolled Online For Seeming To Name Their Kids Tiamarie & Jackdaniel After Liquor

 While many on Twitter believe that the names had to be a joke, others wondered if someone should call social services to make sure the parents aren’t too fond of their drink.
 Another added that luckily they chose Jackdaniel and Tiamarie and not “Crème-de-Menthe-Frappé or Monkey Shoulder.”

-Other people felt bad for the children saying that there are plenty of names which aren’t “boring” but are also not associated with bar drinks.
+Other people felt bad for the children saying that there are plenty of names which aren’t “boring,” but are also not associated with bar drinks.

 While the parents are concerned about online bullies, many of those commenting on Twitter say that it’s the parents who are setting up their children for bullying.